-Gwen Stefani Rocks Daisy Dukes In Raw Recording Video With Blake Shelton: ‘She’s Been In Here For Every Vocal’
+Blake Shelton Says Gwen Stefani Was ‘Here For Every Vocal’ In Raw Recording Video Showing Her In Daisy Dukes

-Blake Shelton might be making headlines for his judging role on The Voice, but this is one reality judge who has earned his title.
-The country singer comes backed by impressive record sales and a raving fanbase – the latter is likely glad both Blake and girlfriend Gwen took to Instagram today with a new video straight from a recording studio.
+Blake Shelton might be making headlines for his judging role on The Voice, but this is one TV judge who has earned his title.
+The country singer comes backed by impressive record sales and a raving fanbase – the latter is likely glad both Blake and girlfriend Gwen Stefani took to Instagram today with a new video straight from a recording studio.
 Blake posted his video first, with Gwen then reposting it to her social media.

 The video was one that fans would likely agree to be moving – in a raw and powerful way.
 It opened up with a dog being gently stroked, but the bulk of the footage featured Blake recording his “Hell Right” track.
 The 43-year-old was seen in a casual shirt and baseball cap as he stood in front of a microphone, with the addition of headphones really emphasizing the studio vibe.
 Of course, the video included vocals from the star, with him seen concentrating and closing his eyes as he really got into the sound.

 As to the other individuals featured, well, it wasn’t just Blake and a dog.
-Girlfriend Gwen was briefly seen standing in the studio – the 49-year-old was looking sensational in a pair of Daisy Dukes paired with a cropped denim jacket and a fun and loose shirt with prints.
+Girlfriend Gwen was briefly seen standing in the studio – the 49-year-old was looking sensational in a pair of Daisy Dukes paired with a cropped denim jacket and a fun and loose printed shirt.
 Gwen was mentioned by Blake.

 “She’s been in here for every vocal,” he said.

-The video did, however, see Blake mention fellow singer Trace Adkins: he features in the track.
+The video also saw Blake mention fellow singer Trace Adkins, as he features in the track.

-For many fans, Blake comes as the country icon who really made it in Hollywood.
+For many fans, Blake is the country icon who really made it in Hollywood.
 That said, all those appearances in California haven’t taken Blake away from his roots.

 Speaking to Mercury News about crowds in the Bay Area, Blake revealed that he loves performing out West.

 “I’ve always been shocked at how strong the country music fanbase is in the Bay Area.
 The energy the audience has is unforgettable, and I always love coming back.
-I’m excited to perform my new songs “God’s Country” and “Hell Right” for the first time for these West Coast fans,” he said.
+I’m excited to perform my new songs ‘God’s Country’ and ‘Hell Right’ for the first time for these West Coast fans,” he said.

 “God’s Country for me is Oklahoma.
 It’s where I was born, where I live and where I will die.
 But I think everyone has their own God’s Country.
 I also think it can be representative of both a physical and mental state,” he added.